spring-guides/gs-rest-service/README.md

 ```
 The `main()` method defers to the [`SpringApplication`][] helper class, providing `Application.class` as an argument to its `run()` method.
 This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the _[Spring application context][u-application-context]_.

-The `@ComponentScan` annotation tells Spring to recursively search through the `hello` package and its children for classes marked directly or indirectly with Spring's [`@Component`][] annotation.
-This directive ensures that Spring will find and register our `GreetingController`, because it is marked with `@Controller`, which in turn is a kind of `@Component` annotation.
+The `@ComponentScan` annotation tells Spring to search recursively through the `hello` package and its children for classes marked directly or indirectly with Spring's [`@Component`][] annotation.
+This directive ensures that Spring finds and registers the `GreetingController`, because it is marked with `@Controller`, which in turn is a kind of `@Component` annotation.

-The [`@EnableAutoConfiguration`][] annotation has also been added: it switches on a number of reasonable default behaviors based on the content of your classpath.
+The [`@EnableAutoConfiguration`][] annotation switches on reasonable default behaviors based on the content of your classpath.
 For example, because the application depends on the embeddable version of Tomcat (tomcat-embed-core.jar), a Tomcat server is set up and configured with reasonable defaults on your behalf.
-And because the application also depends on Spring MVC (spring-webmvc.jar), a Spring MVC [`DispatcherServlet`][] is configured and registered for you—no `web.xml` necessary!
-Auto-configuration is a powerful, flexible mechanism—See the [API documentation][`@EnableAutoConfiguration`] for further details.
+And because the application also depends on Spring MVC (spring-webmvc.jar), a Spring MVC [`DispatcherServlet`][] is configured and registered for you — no `web.xml` necessary!
+Auto-configuration is a powerful, flexible mechanism.
+See the [API documentation][`@EnableAutoConfiguration`] for further details.

 ### Build an executable JAR

-Now that we have our `Application` class ready to go, we simply need to instruct the build system to create a single, executable jar containing everything.
-This will make it dead simple to ship and version and deploy the service as an application throughout the development lifecycle, across different environments, etc.
+Now that your `Application` class is ready, you simply instruct the build system to create a single, executable jar containing everything.
+This makes it easy to ship, version, and deploy the service as an application throughout the development lifecycle, across different environments, and so forth.

-Add the following configuration to your existing Maven POM
+Add the following configuration to your existing Maven POM:

 `pom.xml`
 ```xml